gyimadu/Gyimadu/README.md

 Email: michaelgyimadu@gmail.com
 LinkedIn: https://www.linkedin.com/in/michael-gyimadu

+Fun fact: You cannot star this repo, even if you clock on the 'Star' button.
 <!---
 Gyimadu/Gyimadu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.